DJ Quik: Safe + Sound

-Rhythm-al-ism and beyond
+Rhythm-al-ism and Beyond

 In 1996, Quik produced a track on House of Music, by Tony!
 Toni!
-Toné!.
+Toné!
 The success of the Quik-produced single "Let's Get Down" prompted House of Music to sell over 1 million copies.
 He also worked with Shaquille O'Neal on his You Can't Stop the Reign album.
 DJ Quik later discovered Suga Free, a pimp turned rapper in 1997.
 Their relationship saw Quik serving as the producer on his debut album, Street Gospel.
 It reached number 27 on the Billboard R&B albums chart.
 The album fell short of commercial expectations, but was praised by many underground rap fans in California, and is seen as a "street classic" by many of them.
 The DJ Quik production on this album was considered to be refreshing compared to the stereotypical West Coast G-Funk sound that had dominated most of the early 1990s, as he incorporated elements of jazz, funk, rhythm and blues, and even rock and roll to create instrumentals that caught the ears of many listeners.
 It was recorded in a record of 28 days.

-In 1998 Quik released Rhythm-al-ism his fourth studio album on Profile Records.
+In 1998 Quik released Rhythm-al-ism, his fourth studio album on Profile Records.
 This record was certified Gold in 1999, and contained the singles "Hand in Hand (featuring 2nd II None and El Debarge) and "You'z A Ganxta."
 It featured guest appearances by Nate Dogg, Snoop Dogg, AMG and Suga Free.
 That year he went on to produce for The Luniz, Shaquille O'Neal, Deborah Cox and Jermaine Dupri.
 He also produced on The Kingdom Come by rapper King Tee which ultimately never came out due to label problems.
 He also faced personal and professional tragedy when his nephew murdered his close friend and protégé Darryl Cortez Reed in 1998.
-In 1999, there was the release of Classic 220 by 2nd II None, in which Quik played a huge part.
-Production on Gap Band's Y2K: Funkin' Till 2000 Comz album, Snoop Dogg's No Limit Top Dogg, Suge Knight Represents: Chronic 2000 and Deep Blue Sea (soundtrack).
-This was compounded by the death of another friend and rapper Mausberg, subsequently murdered in 2000.
-That year, saw the release of rapper Mausberg's album, and DJ Quik's Balance & Options.
+In 1999, there was the release of Classic 220 by 2nd II None, in which Quik played a huge part, along with production on Gap Band's Y2K: Funkin' Till 2000 Comz album, Snoop Dogg's No Limit Top Dogg, Suge Knight Represents: Chronic 2000 and Deep Blue Sea (soundtrack).
+This was compounded by the death of another friend and rapper Mausberg, who was subsequently murdered in 2000.
+That year, saw the release of rapper Mausberg's album and DJ Quik's Balance & Options.
 Also production with Whitney Houston, Erick Sermon, 8Ball & MJG, Xzibit and AMG.